cairo-book/cairo-book/cairo-documentation-style-guide.md

 - Warning

-  > 🚨 **Warning**: Use in critical circumstances only, e.g., for irreversible actions or actions potentially harmful to hardware, software, etc.
+  > 🚨 **Warning**: Use in critical circumstances only, e.g., for security risks or actions potentially harmful to users, etc.

 In markdown: